lanius/heso/README.rst

 Welcome to Heso
 ===============
-Heso is web application to share snippets and pastes with others, and an open source clone of Gist.
+Heso is a web application to share snippets and pastes with others, and an open source clone of Gist.

 Live Demo
 =========